Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 When you do choose to grow potatoes in a container you will have to use more soil than other vegetable plants need when being grown in containers.

 My favorite container for potatoes is the Grow Bags.
-Since they are made with fabric they allow the soil to breath and prevent over watering.
+Since they are made with fabric they allow the soil to breathe and prevent overwatering.
 They also have a convenient opening on the front of the bag that makes it easier to get your potato harvest.

 When you are growing potatoes in containers, make sure they have full sunlight.